OK, Google: how to optimize a website for voice search

 It’s time to optimize your website for voice search!

 These have been the basics of how to optimize a website for voice search.
-Contact our support team and our experts will advise and help you optimize your site.
-Let users across the globe hear your website’s content read out by Google!
+Contact our support team our experts will advise and help you optimize your site.
+Let users across the globe soon hear your website’s content read out by Google!